Uncovering the Hidden Cost of Model Compression: Introduction

 \section{Introduction}

-Deep learning has transitioned from task-specific model training to large-scale task-agnostic pre-training with the aim of constructing a model with strong universal representations that can benefit multitude of downstream tasks without requiring heavy downstream training but rather fast adaptation.
-This class of models has recently been categorized under the umbrella term of \textit{Foundation models} (FM) \cite{bommasani2021opportunities}.
-The reliability of these pre-trained models for downstream tasks has often been demonstrated by simple and inexpensive adaptation methods such as linear probing (LP) \cite{alain2016understanding}, a method in the broad suite of transfer learning paradigm.
-Transfer learning has been the cornerstone of adaptation of pre-trained models to several downstream tasks, however, conventionally were limited to only full fine-tuning (FF) and linear probing.
-The former being in most cases the superior performing method, however, the costliest too, while the latter being the cheaper but in most cases under-performing in comparison to full fine-tuning approaches.
+The evolution of deep learning has shifted from training task-specific models to extensive task-agnostic pre-training.
+The objective is to construct a model with robust universal representations, facilitating numerous downstream tasks without necessitating intensive training.
+This category of models is now encompassed by the term ``Foundation models'' (FM) \cite{bommasani2021opportunities}.
+The efficacy of these pre-trained models for downstream tasks has often been exemplified through straightforward and computationally efficient adaptation methods, such as linear probing (LP) \cite{alain2016understanding}, within the broader framework of transfer learning.
+Transfer learning has traditionally been fundamental for adapting pre-trained models to various downstream tasks, historically constrained to full fine-tuning (FF) and LP.
+The former, while generally superior in performance, is also the more costly approach, whereas the latter is a more computationally cheaper option but typically exhibits lower performance compared to full fine-tuning methods.

-Although LP and FF have been conventional transfer learning methods, recently a new approach called model reprogramming \cite{elsayed2018adversarial, chen2022model, salman2021unadversarial} or more popularly known as visual prompting (VP) \cite{bahng2022exploring, tsai2020transfer, zhang2022fairness} has become a viable and efficient approach capable of competing with LP in terms of performance and transfer cost.
-Intuitively, VP is simply the process of learning a noise such that when applied to the input samples of the target (downstream) dataset, the pre-trained model is able to correctly classify the resultant "\textit{reprogrammed}" sample without undergoing any changes to the weights.
-Reprogramming a model is based on the process of aligning the features of target data to those of source data.
-Such a process does not require any gradient updates to the weights of the network, as a result of which VP often competes with LP in terms of efficiency.
+Although linear probing (LP) and full fine-tuning (FF) have traditionally served as standard transfer learning methods, a novel approach, referred to as model reprogramming \cite{elsayed2018adversarial, chen2022model, salman2021unadversarial} or more commonly known as visual prompting (VP) \cite{bahng2022exploring, tsai2020transfer, zhang2022fairness}, has emerged as a viable and efficient alternative, capable of rivaling LP in both performance and transfer cost.
+Essentially, VP involves learning a perturbation such that, when applied to input samples of the target dataset, the pre-trained model accurately classifies the resulting ``reprogrammed'' sample without requiring any changes to the weights.
+Reprogramming relies on aligning the features of the target data with those of the source data, eliminating the need for gradient updates to the network weights.
+Consequently, VP often competes with LP in terms of efficiency.